21yunbox-examples/sanity-with-21yunbox/README.md

 ## Deploy changes

-Netlify automatically deploys new changes commited to the `master` branch on GitHub.
-If you want to change the deployment branch you may do so in [build & deploy settings on Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).
+21YunBox automatically deploys new changes committed to the `main` branch on GitHub by setting up a webhook on Github, see the quick guide on how to setup webhook with Github, [Set up Github Webhook with 21YunBox](https://www.21cloudbox.com/docs/#/add-webhook-on-github).

 ## Get help